zepez/zepez.dev/src/content/post/nonovel-io/index.md

 I'm not dedicated enough to copy and paste books page by page, so what some other options?

 1. parse distributable publication files (epub, mobi, etc)
-2. webscrape other sites that host the same content
+2. scrape other sites that host the same content

 I decided to parse `.epub` files; It's something I've wanted to try for a while.
 It should be simple - `.epub` files can be obtained from [Project Gutenburg](https://www.gutenberg.org/) and the format is open source. `.epub` files are just a `.zip` directory containing mostly `.html` files.